bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/request-bcgov-github-access-repository-creation.md

 content_owner: Olena Mitovska
 ---

-# Request BCGov GitHub access or repository creation
+# Request BC Gov GitHub access or repository creation

 If you want to invite a new user to contribute to the [BC Gov](https://github.com/orgs/bcgov/dashboard) GitHub repositories, they must have a GitHub account (ideally with a complete profile) with two-factor authentication enabled.